Comparison of Java and C++: Language specification

 The C++ language is defined by ISO/IEC 14882, an ISO standard, which is published by the ISO/IEC JTC1/SC22/WG21 committee.
-The latest, post-standardization draft of C++17 is available as well.
+C++ typically releases on a three-year cycle.

 The C++ language evolves via an open steering committee called the C++ Standards Committee.
 The committee is composed of the creator of C++ Bjarne Stroustrup, the convener Herb Sutter, and other prominent figures, including many representatives of industries and user-groups (i.e., the stake-holders).
 Being an open committee, anyone is free to join, participate, and contribute proposals for upcoming releases of the standard and technical specifications.
 The committee now aims to release a new standard every few years, although in the past strict review processes and discussions have meant longer delays between publication of new standards (1998, 2003, and 2011).

 The Java language is defined by the Java Language Specification, a book which is published by Oracle.
+Java typically releases on a semiannual cycle, though traditionally released once every two years.

 The Java language continuously evolves via a process called the Java Community Process, and the world's programming community is represented by a group of people and organizations - the Java Community members—which is actively engaged into the enhancement of the language, by sending public requests - the Java Specification Requests - which must pass formal and public reviews before they get integrated into the language.

 The lack of a firm standard for Java and the somewhat more volatile nature of its specifications have been a constant source of criticism by stake-holders wanting more stability and conservatism in the addition of new language and library features.
 In contrast, the C++ committee also receives constant criticism, for the opposite reason, i.e., being too strict and conservative, and taking too long to release new versions.

 Trademarks

 "C++" is not a trademark of any company or organization and is not owned by any individual.

-"Java" is a trademark of Oracle Corporation.
+"Java" is a trademark of Oracle.